QiuhuaL/Udacity-DRL-Collab-Compet/REPORT.md

 LR_ACTOR = 1e-4         # learning rate of the actor
 LR_CRITIC = 1e-4        # learning rate of the critic
 WEIGHT_DECAY = 0        # L2 weight decay
+UPDATE_EVERY = 2        # Frequency to update the networks (how many time steps to update once) NOISE_WEIGHT_START = 1.0  # Initial noise weighting factor
+NOISE_WEIGHT_DECAY = 0.9999  # Rate of noise weighting factor decay
 ```

+Compared to the DDPG Neural Networks for the continuous control project, both the Actor networks and and critic networks have more layers and a batch normalization layer is also added after the first fully connected layer.

-The Actor Neural Networks have three fully connected layers:
+The Actor Neural Networks have 4 fully connected layers and 1 batch normalization layer:

 ```
-The size of input nodes is 33, which is the size of the state A fully Connected Layer (400 nodes, Relu activation)
+The size of input nodes is 24, which is the size of the state A fully Connected Layer (512 nodes, Relu activation)
+A Batch Normalization Layer (512 nodes)
+A Fully Connected Layer (256 nodes, Relu activation)
-A Fully Connected Layer (300 nodes, Relu activation)
+A Fully Connected Layer (64 nodes, Relu activation)
-A fully connectted layer (4 output nodes, which is the size of the actions, Tanh aciviation for continous action)
+A fully connectted layer (2 output nodes, which is the size of the actions, Tanh aciviation for continous actions)
 ```

-The Critic Neural Networks have three fully connected layers:
+The Critic Neural Networks also have 4 fully connected layers and 1 batch normalization layer

 ```
-The size of input nodes is 33, which is the size of the state A fully Connected Layer (400 nodes, Relu activation)
+The size of input nodes is (24+2) * 2 , which is (state size + action size) *2
+A fully Connected Layer (512 nodes, Relu activation)
+A Fully Connected Layer (256 nodes, Relu activation)
-A Fully Connected Layer (333 nodes, that is 300 + the size of the action, which is 33, Relu activation) A fully connectted layer (1 output node for action value)
+A Fully Connected Layer (64 nodes, Relu activation)
+A fully connectted layer (1 output node for action value)
 ```